JamesLaverack/footsteps/walkthough.md

 A few more edits to make.
 We'll add a link to my profile at the top of every page if you are logged in, this is a simple change to application.html.erb alongside the sign out link.
 We'll also edit the user index view to add a link to the profile of a user too.

 Now we have a profile page it's fine to finish writing the cucumber tests.
 I've also written the code to follow someone, not that I have a follow relation yet.
-RSpec passes everything, and cucumber passes all but 5 senarios.
-The scnarios about following and unfollowing someone.
+RSpec passes everything, and cucumber passes all but 5 scenarios.
+The scenarios about following and unfollowing someone.

 We need our second model now, a follow model.

    rails g scaffold Follow from:referances to:referances

 I use a scaffold this time as I want a controller too, but I don't care about views so I'll delete those straight away along with their tests.
-I'll change the controler to expose only the :create and :delete actions, and restrict the routes so they are the only ones exposed.
+I'll change the controller to expose only the :create and :delete actions, and restrict the routes so they are the only ones exposed.
 After updating the controller boilerplate spec to only test those two actions I run it only to find a lot of errors.

 As it turns out, using the references datatype will stick an "_id" on the end of the column name.
 Normally what I want, but not in this case.
 After writing a rename migration and applying that everything is fine.
 Spec is now passing.
 We have also added a test case for the follows model spec, that both fields exist.

 After a little more bugfixing we're at the state where almost all of the cucumber tests pass.
 The only thing left is the follow and unfollow links.
 It's at this point that I correct a lot of bugs in the follows model.
 This ends up changing the model so that it requires a user *object* to create the associations rather than just a user id.
 Now, I could adapt the follows controller to take in user ID's and do lookups, but it's becoming apparent that I don't really want a controller for it.

-A liberal application of the rm command later and I don't have a follows controler, or tests for it.
+A liberal application of the rm command later and I don't have a follows controller, or tests for it.
 I just add a follow action to the user controler, using Devise to require you be logged in to use it, and if you are getting your current user to be the follow-er.
 I also add an extra test for it to the spec for the users controller.

 The process from here is much as it has been before.
 Run the tests, see what doesn't pass, make it pass.
-After some fiddling with the User models to be able to correctly referance the followed and followers, all tests pass.
+After some fiddling with the User models to be able to correctly reference the followed and followers, all tests pass.
 One interesting part of this process was how to list users that I am not following.
-I thought about trying to construct some awful SQL mess to find this, but I realized that I could do it very esally.
+I thought about trying to construct some awful SQL mess to find this, but I realised that I could do it very easily.
 Get the list of all users, subtract the list of users who I'm following and the current user.
 Done.

 However, during this development I noticed a number of additional bugs.
 Namely a user may follow themselves, and a user may follow another multiple times.
 From here I will write tests to expose these bugs and then try to fix them.
 The two bugs I found were a user being able to follow another multiple times, and a user being able to follow themselves.
 I decided that both of these things were undesired behaviour.
 I also decided that the validation to prevent this should be done at the model level.

 I wrote a test for both of these cases in my user Model and verified that they both failed.
 I decided to tackle the multiple follows first.
-Helpfully, the built-in model validations have a uniquness validation they can place on the model, along with a scope this allows ensuring that follows are unique.
-Another way of doing this, and a possibly more robust one, would be to enforce uniqness using a constraint on the database itself.
+Helpfully, the built-in model validations have a uniqueness validation they can place on the model, along with a scope this allows ensuring that follows are unique.
+Another way of doing this, and a possibly more robust one, would be to enforce uniqueness using a constraint on the database itself.
 This would be more robust as it would be resistant to multiple database connections from adding the same follow twice.
 However I have chosen not to do that in this instance as it is database implementation dependant.
-This test app is simply using SQLite with a single instance and database connection, so a model-level constraint is approprate.
-If deployed in production on a MySQL or PostgreSQL database I would likely refactor this uniqeness contraint to the database itself to ensure database integrity.
+This test app is simply using SQLite with a single instance and database connection, so a model-level constraint is appropriate.
+If deployed in production on a MySQL or PostgreSQL database I would likely refactor this uniqueness constraint to the database itself to ensure database integrity.

 A problem came during my implementation however.
 The follow model has two fields, a :from and a :to.
 Previously for ease of use I overrode the rails defaults to use :from and :to as the actual database column names rather than :from_id and :to_id.
 However, once I started trying to add validations using them I encountered problems.
-The base isuee was my code getting confused between when I meant the database column, which is an integer id, and an actual object of type User.
+The base issue was my code getting confused between when I meant the database column, which is an integer id, and an actual object of type User.
 In the end I reverted the migration and rewrote the code to use the default column names of :from_id and :to_id.
 It started working straight away.

 The second bug required a simple custom validator that does a simple comparison between the from and to fields of a Follow, setting an error if they are equal.